PKUFlyingPig/MIT6.1600/docs/lab3.md

 # Part (c): _Extra credit_

-Repeat the attack of Part (b), except now you must mount the attack against an SSH client that uses packet compression.
+Repeat the attack of Part (b), except that now you must mount the attack against an SSH client that uses packet compression.